billywhite4/fc-ga-ecommerce-plugin/README.md

 ```

 #Notes
+*Important!* This should only be applied to the FoxyCart `/receipt` page.
+Adding this script to any other FoxyCart page will muck up your analytics as fc_json is present on all FC pages and passing data to the Ecommerce plugin before a purchase is completed will create a big mess in your analytics.

 This setup is for USD currency, but the `stripUSD()` function could be altered or extended to strip the prefixes of other currencies.

 Categories in `fc_json` are the Shipping/Discount category set in FoxyCart, and are not necessarily taxonomic categories set in a CMS for grouping products for analysis.
 This should be considered if your FC categories are different than your product categories.